 If you have a lot of great latex paint to be recycled, you never have to wait for one of our collection events to get that paint off your hands.
 Porter County Recycling & Waste Reduction has an agreement with the City of Hobart that allows Porter County residents to take their good but unwanted latex paint to the City for recycling.
 Here's the 411.

 If you're in the market to buy latex paint, consider buying it from the City of Hobart: $3/gallon, or FREE to government & non-profits.
 Anyone can buy it.
 The color is putty, a nice neutral for any paint project, inside or outside.
-You can get this paint tinted a color at any of the following stores:

 Top Reasons to buy recycled latex paint from Hobart’s Paint Recycling Program